 Laura Smyth, Director of the VWML, said: “The Carpenter Collection will be a fantastic addition to our digital archive with collected materials from the early 1930s – a period with little activity from English based collectors.

 “It also features a large number of audio recordings, allowing us to get even closer to the original performances.”

 Dr Julia Bishop, leader of the James Madison Carpenter Collection Project, said: “‘The Carpenter Collection has been hidden for so long.
 This is a wonderful opportunity to return it to the communities and places where so much of it originated.”

 The English Folk Dance and Song Society (EFDSS) has launched a nationwide search for talented young musicians to become the next members of the National Youth Folk Ensemble.

-individual auditions, and a question and answer session with Ensemble
+professional folk artists, individual auditions, and a question and answer

 During the year, members will take part in four weeks of intensive residential courses around the country, receiving high quality tuition and guidance from leading professional folk artists.